 13. Pharaoh Hound

-This dog was bred back in Ancient Egypt to pursue small game, making it one of the oldest domesticated dog breeds in history.
+They bred this dog back in Ancient Egypt to pursue small game, making it one of the oldest domesticated dog breeds in history.
 People-oriented, Pharaoh Hounds form strong bonds and normally do well in houses with children.

 Extremely energetic, they need daily exercise.
-Running 15 to 20 minutes twice a day in a safe, fenced area or being walked twice a day, for 20 minutes each, should be enough to keep them healthy.
+Running 15 to 20 minutes twice a day in a safe, fenced area or walking twice a day for 20 minutes each should be enough to keep them healthy.

 14. Shiba Inu

 The Shiba Inu is Japan’s smallest and oldest dog bread.
 Today, the Shiba Inu is the most popular companion dog in Japan, and its popularity continues to grow in the United States.

-Like the Pharaoh Hound, this breed will take off after small animals, so it must be kept on leash in open areas.
+Like the Pharaoh Hound, this breed will take off after small animals, so you must keep it on a leash in open areas.

 15. Shih Tzu

 Shih Tzu means “lion dog” in Chinese, and this little dog with its lion-like mane packs a lot of charm in a small bundle.

 16. Siberian Husky

 As pack dogs, they enjoy being part of a family and get along well with other dogs.
-With their endless energy and muscular build, these athletic dogs need a lot of exercise, around three to five miles worth of activity every few days.
+With their endless energy and muscular build, these athletic dogs need many exercises, around three to five miles worth of activity every few days.

 Their solution was to breed a smaller version of the greyhound: the whippet.
 Today, whippets are generally companion dogs.
 Calm and affectionate, these dogs adapt easily to life in a small house or apartment, as long as they get enough exercise.

 Fenced-in yards where they can safely run or dog sports like agility and lure-coursing will help these elegant dogs stay healthy so they can spend more time relaxing at home with their people.

-Whether you’re looking for a fellow couch-potato to lounge on your lap or a working dog to put you through your paces, you’ll find a devoted companion among these breeds.
+Whether you’re looking for a fellow couch potato to lounge on your lap or a working dog to put you through your paces, you’ll find a devoted companion among these breeds.